sillsdev/ptx2pdf/docs/documentation/SideBars.md

 that are shared with images are `t`, `b`, `c` for top, bottom, centre respectively.
 An additional 'vertical position' that can be specified is 'f', for 'fill'.
 This calculates the space needed for borders and padding, and then tells TeX to expand the text contents to fill the page.
-This is very useful for cover-pages, etc., where the TeX command `\vfill` can be used provide stretch.
+This is very useful for cover-pages, etc., where the TeX command `\vfill` can be used to provide stretch.

 E.g.: `\Postion Fcf` will stretch the box vertically to occupy the entire paper, whereas `Position Fcc` will center the box on the page taking up as little space as possible.